 While teaching in China in 2011 I had a near-death experience.
 It took me two years to process this event and change my approach.
 In 2013 I started writing fiction full time.

 I have produced manuscripts for three novels.
 To date only Chaucer’s Team has been published (2014).
 That novel takes Chaucer’s Canterbury Tales as a model.
-The 12 members of a cricket team known as the Pilgrims tell their stories to team captain Jeffrey Chaucer in the team pub, the Canterbury Tales.
+The 12 members of a travelling cricket team known as the Pilgrims tell their stories to team captain Jeffrey Chaucer in the team pub, the Canterbury Tales.
 The stories are about love, sex, death, masculinity and life.
 You can buy the print version from Amazon or as an ebook from Kindle.

 My first book of poetry If you can be anything, be kind appeared in October 2018.
 You can find it on Amazon here.